-This classic tool still has a place in the shop
+Learn how to make and use a bowsaw, a classic hand tool that still has a place in the shop.

 Synopsis: The engineering is ingenious on a bowsaw, and J. Crate Larkin explains in this article how to make and use this tool, which despite its primitive look serves many useful needs.
 He describes how to find, sharpen, and tension the blades and build your own wooden parts.
 A template is included in the article, as well as descriptions on building the brackets, stretcher, handle, knob, and key, and where to find a cord.
 Assembly directions are straightforward.

 As a full-time woodworker, I have a lot of power-tool options in my shop.
 But there are occasions when it’s simply faster and easier to use a hand tool to get the job done.
 And one I reach for all the time is the bowsaw, a tool that’s been serving woodworkers for centuries.
 At first glance the saw might seem charmingly primitive.
 Yet the engineering is remarkably ingenious.

 Over the years bowsaws have been made in various sizes.
 This one is an adaptation of several 18th-century English and Continental designs.
 With a 12-in.-long blade, it’s both compact and light, so it gets used in all sorts of ways.
 For example, it’s the tool I reach for when I need to crosscut a few parts quickly to rough length.
 I also use it like a scroll saw to cut curved shapes.
 The bowsaw also lends itself to cutting angles.
 And with the blade turned 90°, I sometimes even rip a board with the saw.

 You can get the steel blade from a couple of mail-order outfits.
 The blade is available with either 8, 9, 12 or 16 teeth per inch (tpi).
 For most cuts, the 8-tpi or 9-tpi blade works just fine.